 A notebook to help you organize your decisions and prepare you for pregnancy, brought to you by the maternity care coordinators at Samaritan Health Services.

-To help prepare you for your pregnancy, Samaritan Health Services has developed Maternity Connections, a maternity care program available in Lincoln, Linn and Benton counties.
+To help prepare you for your pregnancy, Samaritan Health Services has developed Maternity Connections, a maternity care program offered in Benton, Lincoln and Linn counties.
 The program goal is to help create a pleasant and satisfying hospital stay, assisting you and your family as you prepare with confidence for the newest member.

 Your Maternity Care Coordinator is a nurse with experience in maternal child nursing.
 Your coordinator will help you design a plan for the best possible care before, during and after the birthing process.
 All services are free.
 For more information, please contact the hospital where you plan to deliver: